Aren’t we all!

 4. Take Advantage of Your Lunch Break

-Your lunch break can be for more than just fueling your body, but you might also consider also using this time to be productive in other ways as well.
+Your lunch break can be for more than just fueling your body, but you might also consider using this time to be productive in other ways as well.
 Consider sneaking in a workout, spending time in nature, or going for a walk; all great ways to improve your afternoon productivity.

 5. Take Advantage of Tech and Tools